 If you were to offer a 20% down payment, you can avoid PMI – private mortgage insurance.
 PMI is a type of insurance that protects the mortgage lender if a homeowner defaults on the mortgage.
 So, with PMI, a portion of your mortgage payment goes towards an insurance premium that is put aside to give the beneficiary (the lender) protection if you should default on your loan.

 If you put down 20%, you avoid PMI altogether, which results in major savings for you.
 You could use that PMI amount to pay down your mortgage even faster.

 4. Downsize To A Smaller Home

 We have talked about the lure of buying a large home.
-It isn’t unusual, in fact, to see an empty-nester couple in a 3,500 square foot home or singles in a 2,200 square foot townhome.
-It is human nature to want to buy a larger home than we need; either we want “room to spread out” or we want to “keep up with the Joneses.”
+It isn’t unusual to see an empty-nester couple in a 3,500 square foot home or singles in a 2,200 square foot townhome.
+It is human nature to want to buy a larger home than we need; either we want “room to spread out,” or we want to “keep up with the Joneses.”

 However, one of the challenges we often fail to consider is the added expenses we incur with larger homes.
 For example, how much do you think it costs those empty-nesters in the large house to heat and cool such a big space?
 If they have a large yard and need to have landscaping done regularly, that is also a significant expense that adds to their housing cost.

 In reality, if they could manage to live in a home half the size, they could save significantly by downsizing.
 There are many positives to downsizing, including being able to minimize the large number of items that we have collected through the years, in addition to the savings we could realize by living in a smaller home.